Comparing learning design software vs documents

 2. Incompatibility with destination platforms

-When content is created in documents and later transferred to an LMS or other learning platform, formatting, layout, and media inconsistencies often arise.
+Content created in documents rarely transfers cleanly into an LMS, causing layout issues and wasted time fixing formatting.
 This requires additional manual work to correct, leading to inefficiencies and errors.
 Documents often add extra formatting and styling that fails to transfer to other platforms, often requiring a middle-step to clean or alter the formatting text to make it compatible with the next platform.

 3. Disconnected from other platforms

-Documents are not inherently linked to learning platforms, requiring a laborious process of copying and pasting content into multiple systems.
+Documents can't directly connect to learning platforms, they require a laborious process of copying, pasting and adapting content across multiple systems.
 This manual transfer increases the risk of errors, demands human oversight, and incurs additional costs.
 It also means when a change is required, from broken links to content edits, they must be changed in all instances / platforms to maintain alignment - or risk content falling out of synch across platforms.

 4. Inefficient collaboration and version management